The Shops at Tanforan: Reconstruction

-Altoon + Porter Architects was hired for the mall's new design, and Brio Engineering Associates performed consulting engineering for the remodel and expansion.
+Altoon + Porter Architects were hired for the mall's new design, and Brio Engineering Associates performed consulting engineering for the remodel and expansion.
 The US$140 million project was completed after 20 months.
 On October 7, 2005, the mall reopened as The Shops at Tanforan, adding 300000 sqft of shops and restaurants, including a new main entrance (facing El Camino Real) and food court.
 As reconstructed, the mall portion was 326000 sqft, a 26000 sqft expansion compared to the structure as completed in 1971.
 The total floor area as reconstructed was 1100000 sqft.
 A two-level Barnes & Noble bookstore and a BJ's Chicago Brewhouse flank the new glass atrium entrance facing El Camino.
 The mall was also scheduled to add a new parking garage and movie theater.
 The increased sales tax revenue for the city of San Bruno helped to offset the closure of a longtime Ford dealer.
 On April 18, 2008, Century Theatres held its grand opening for a new 72000 sqft 20-screen theater complex at this location, with a skybridge connecting the mall to the new building.
 The bottom floor of the garage also serves as a walkway to both a new substation of the San Bruno Police Department and the adjoining San Bruno BART station.

 Decline

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at The Shops at Tanforan, into Seritage Growth Properties.
 The mall property was sold by Breevast to Queensland Investment Corporation (QIC), an Australian investment firm, in August of that year for $174 million.
 The property's Sears store was sold to mall ownership in 2018.
 The store later closed in early 2020.
 It was later sold to Alexandria Real Estate in late 2021 for $128 million.

-At approximately the same time, the retail apocalypse of shifting shopping online, accelerated by the COVID-19 pandemic in California hurt the mall's businesses and foot traffic.
+Shifting of consumer shopping practices online due to the retail apocalypse, alongside the COVID-19 pandemic in California, caused a decline in the mall's foot traffic.
 On July 2, 2019, a shooting occurred on the upper level of the food court; as a precaution, the mall and nearby BART station were evacuated.
 Four people were injured during the shooting, which left some reluctant to return to the mall.
 Four teenagers were arrested in connection with the shooting.
 Later that year, retailer Forever 21 went bankrupt and announced plans to close the company's San Bruno location at Tanforan.
-As part of JCPenney's 2020 bankruptcy process, the company's store in San Bruno was sold to Alexandria Real Estate for $105 million, though the store remained in operation.
+As part of JCPenney's 2020 bankruptcy process, the company's store in San Bruno was sold to Alexandria Real Estate for $105 million.
+The store closed on May 25, 2025, leaving Century Theatres and Target the two remaining anchors.